Best Practices to Get Started With Vonage Video

 • Session: A session is a logical group of connections and streams.
 Connections within the same session can exchange messages.
 Think of a session as the “virtual room” where participants can interact with each other.
 Sessions should not be reused as it makes troubleshooting difficult and your implementation potentially less secure.

 • Connection: is an endpoint that participates in a session and is capable of sending and receiving messages.
-A connection has presence, it is either connected and can receive messages, or it’s disconnected.
+A connection has a presence, it is either connected and can receive messages, or it’s disconnected.

 • Stream: media stream between two connections.
 This means that actual bytes containing media are being exchanged.
 Media can consist of audio only, or audio and video.
 You can also create screenshare and custom streams.